snapshot-labs/snapshot-docs/user-guides/proposals/create.md

 * You can combine up to **8** [voting strategies](../strategies/voting-strategies.md).
 The limit also applies to multi-chain strategies.
 * All testnet spaces will have the same proposal limits as a Verified space
+* Can add up to 500 choices on a proposal